osm-americana/openstreetmap-americana/style/CONTRIBUTE.md

 - **`textColor`** – The color of the inscribed text to superimpose on the background.
 - **`textLayoutConstraint`** – A strategy for constraining the text within the background image, useful for shields of certain shapes.
 By default, the text will expand to fill a rectangle bounded by the specified padding while maintaining the same aspect ratio.

 Additionally, **`refsByWayName`** is an object mapping way names to text that can be superimposed on the background as a fallback for a missing `ref` value. (`refsByWayName` implies `notext`.)
-This temporary fallback is designed for use in [limited situations](https://wiki.openstreetmap.org/wiki/United_States/Unusual_highway_networks) that meet each of the following criteria:
+This temporary fallback is designed for use in [limited situations](https://wiki.openstreetmap.org/wiki/United_States/Unusual_highway_networks).
+In the future, it is expected that these initialisms will be encoded on the server side by processing appropriate tagging which holds the initialism in the database.

-- Each route in a network has a distinct shield that is dominated by the road name as opposed to a glyph or logo.
-- Each shield in the network has a common thematic design, and differs by only the road name, not a number, initialism, or color.
-- Each route would be recognizable by an initialism, even though it is not signposted.

 `refsByWayName` only works if there is no `ref` tag and the expression in the `routeConcurrency` function in style/layer/highway_shield.js includes the `name` property in the image name.
 The network needs to be listed as an input value that causes the `match` expression to append `name` to the image name.